Department

 A neurological exam may entail testing your vision, hearing, balance, coordination, strength, and reflexes, among other things.
 Difficulty in one or more regions may reveal information about the section of your brain that is likely to be impacted by a brain tumor.

-Imaging tests
+Imaging Tests

 Magnetic resonance imaging (MRI) is frequently used to aid in the diagnosis of brain malignancies.
 During your MRI examination, a dye may be injected into a vein in your arm.
 A variety of specialist MRI scan components, including functional MRI, perfusion MRI, and magnetic resonance spectroscopy, may aid your doctor in assessing the tumor and planning therapy.

-Collecting and testing a sample of abnormal tissue (biopsy)
+Collecting and testing a sample of abnormal tissue (Biopsy)

-Radiation therapy
+Radiation Therapy

 To destroy tumor cells, radiation treatment employs high-energy beams such as X-rays or protons.
 Radiation therapy can be delivered by a machine outside your body (external beam radiation) or, in rare cases, radiation can be delivered within your body near your brain tumor (brachytherapy).
-External beam radiation can be directed only at the part of your brain where the tumor is located, or it can be directed at the entire brain (whole-brain radiation).
-Whole-brain radiation is most commonly used to treat cancer that has progressed to the brain from another section of the body and has formed numerous tumors.
+Radiation therapy has traditionally used X-rays, but a newer kind of this treatment employs proton beams.

 Why is Dr.Sumit Kamble suitable for Brain Tumour Treatment in Jaipur?

-Dr Sumit Kamble is a senior consultant neurologist at CKS Hospitals and when it comes to brain tumour treatment.
 He has done his MBBS from Govt Medical College, Nagpur, MD in General Medicine from Govt Medical College, Baroda, and DM in Neurology from Govt Medical College, Kota.
 Dr.Sumit Kamble has also done Fellowship in Pain Management (FIPM) from DPMC, Delhi.
 He is an active life member of the prestigious American Society of Neurology and the Indian society of Neurology.
 He has done Fellowship in Neurology from PGI Chandigarh.
-Dr Sumit Kamble is considered as the best neurologist in Jaipur who has specialized in treating ailments such as brain stroke treatment, epilepsy, Parkinson’s disease, and spine difficulties.
-Dr Sumit Kamble has over ten years of expertise in his area.

 Frequently Asked Question about Brain Tumor

-Q:1 Why do people get a brain tumor?
+Q1.
+Why do people get a brain tumor?

-Q:2 How is a brain tumor diagnosed?
+Q2.
+How is a brain tumor diagnosed?

-Q:3 What is the correct treatment of brain tumors?
+Q3.
+What is the correct treatment of brain tumors?

-Make an Appoinment
+Make an Appointment